mantis3de/game-export-pipeline-docs/docs/index.md

 # Game Export Pipeline

-**A Blender addon that takes your mesh from scene to engine-ready FBX in one click — with built-in validation, auto-fix, collision generation, and presets for Unity, Unreal Engine, and Godot.**
+**Keep every asset inside your production budget — for Blender teams.** Validate, budget, LOD, batch-scan and export your meshes engine-ready for Unity and Unreal Engine (and Godot), from one tabbed window.

-Game Export Pipeline lives in the **N-Panel → GameExport** tab.
-It replaces the tedious pre-export checklist — scale applied?
-UVs unwrapped?
-Collision mesh named correctly?
-Textures power-of-two? — with a single validation run and an optional one-button fix, then exports with the correct axes and scale for your target engine.
+Game Export Pipeline turns the tedious pre-export checklist — scale applied?
+UVs unwrapped? lightmap UV present? *within the triangle / draw-call / texture-memory budget?* — into a single **Asset Preflight** window with per-asset and project **budgets**, profiles, safe one-click fixes, and a shareable batch report with a producer dashboard.
+It scales from a solo artist checking one mesh to a 10-person team gating every asset in CI.

 [Get started in 5 minutes :material-rocket-launch:](getting-started/quick-start.md){ .md-button .md-button--primary }
 [Installation :material-download:](getting-started/installation.md){ .md-button }